evidenze/foodystack/readme.md

 ## About Project

-Online food ordering and delivery system.
+Online food ordering and delivery system by Ubong Sylvanus Akpan.